netlify/staticgen/README.md

 Then middleman will use the Gist you specified to archive stats (stars, forks and issues) for the repositories.

-## BitBalloon
+## Netlify

-StaticGen is built and maintained by [BitBalloon](https://www.bitballoon.com), a hosting service for static websites.
+StaticGen is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).